Global Valuation & Performance (GV&P)

-- Homogenizing the procedures for valuating the portfolios of collective investment undertakings, pension funds and portfolios managed or advised by the different companies that make up BBVA Asset Management, abiding in any case by the regulatory requirements that may apply.
+- Homogenize valuation procedures for the portfolios of collective investment institutions, pension funds and portfolios managed or assessed by the different companies in BBVA Asset Management, respecting any applicable regulatory requirements at all times.

 - Be the reference basis for prices, analytics and market data for the different companies, units and systems, both for valuation of portfolios and the determination, if applicable, of the net asset value of collective investment institutions or pension funds and for feeding the tools needed for managing investments and risks.